creatica-soft/esp8266-relay/README.md

 It will then turn relay on and off based on the configured crontab lines: one line for turning relay on, another line - off.

-Timer parameters (crontab lines and a timezone) may be updated online from an HTTP server using a text file (not html); for example, a single line in http://example.com/timer.txt
+Timer parameters (crontab lines and a timezone) may be updated online from an HTTP server using a text file (not html); for example, http://example.com/timer-parameters.txt with 3 lines:

 5 * * * * *